pvvx/ATC_MiThermometer/python-interface/README.md

 ## Processing BLE advertisements

-The simplest program to process BLE advertisements produced by the thermometers is the following:
+After performing the [installation](#Installation) procedure, the simplest program to process BLE advertisements produced by the thermometers is the following:

 ```python
 import asyncio